 National Hispanic Heritage Month has been celebrated since 1988 and is observed from September 15 through October 15.
-As the month comes to a close, we want to honor this month further by sharing our favorite children’s books about Hispanic and Latinx heritage.
+As the month comes to a close, we want to honor this month further by sharing our favorite children’s books about Latinx and Hispanic heritage.
 These children’s books will help you and your family learn more and continue the Hispanic heritage celebration!

 To commemorate this important time, we have been sharing, through social media, powerful quotes from significant figures in the Hispanic and Latinx community.
-We have also put together this list of our favorite children’s books about Hispanic and Latinx heritage.
+We have also put together this list of our favorite Latinx and Hispanic heritage children’s books.
 Now is the perfect time to learn more and to teach your children about culture and ancestry.

 Our Favorite Hispanic & Latinx Heritage Children’s Books

 My Papi Has a Motorcycle

 My Papi Has a Motorcycle is part whirlwind trip around the neighborhood and part sweet father-daughter adventure.
 Daisy Ramona holds on tight to her Papi as they zoom around the neighborhood and see her favorite familiar faces and places.

 Some changes happening around the neighborhood make her feel uneasy, but she is settled in knowing that she will always feel loved in her community.

 Imagine is a beautifully illustrated poem that will warm your heart.
 Written by United States Poet Laureate, Juan Felipe Herrera, who read his poems aloud on the steps of the Library of Congress, the poem is about a young Juan’s journey to those library steps.

 The coming-of-age poem travels from Herrera’s childhood – picking flowers and taking naps in the sun – all the way to his bold moves that earned him the prize.

 Mango, Abuela, and Me is a story about Mia, a little girl whose abuela has just moved in with her and her parents.